Accepting PhD Students

 Research Statement

-I am a social psychologist who specialises in complex behavioural intervention development, optimisation and evaluation.
-My research focuses on addressing global challenges in sexual and reproductive health and maternal mental health.
+Dr Aventin is a Senior Lecturer at the School of Nursing and Midwifery, Queen’s University Belfast (QUB).
+She is a social psychologist who specialises in complex behavioural intervention development, optimisation and evaluation.
+Her research focuses on addressing global challenges in sexual and reproductive health and perinatal mental health.

-Previously an awardee of a prestigious Vice-Chancellor’s Fellowship at Queen’s University Belfast, I am currently co-leading a UKRI/MRC funded project in Southern Africa involving optimisation and evaluation of gender transformative sexual and reproductive health interventions for adolescents.
-I am also co-Principal Investigator of the CEDIL/DFID funded INVOLVE_FP Project, which involves a systematic review of interventions involving men and boys in low- and middle-income countries family planning.
+Prior awardee of a prestigious Vice-Chancellor’s Fellowship at Queen’s University Belfast, she co-lead a UKRI/MRC funded project in Southern Africa involving optimisation and evaluation of gender transformative sexual and reproductive health interventions for adolescents.
+She was also co-Principal Investigator of the CEDIL/DFID funded INVOLVE_FP Project, which involved a systematic review of interventions involving men and boys in low- and middle-income countries family planning.

-I enjoy contributing to undergraduate and postgraduate teaching across the university.
-I currently supervise several PhD projects, which focus on pregnancy loss, intimate partner violence, and maternal mental health.
+Dr Aventin contributes to undergraduate and postgraduate teaching and currently supervises several PhD projects, which focus on pregnancy loss, infertility, intimate partner violence, and perinatal mental health.

 Leadership Roles